 Even if trial judge believes there are better grounds for some alternative conclusion, and that there are some flaws in expert's methods, expert's opinion should be admitted if there exist good grounds to support it.
 Only question is whether testimony is sufficiently reliable and relevant to assist jury.

-The manufacturer attempted to exclude my testimony under Daubert rules, but my testimony and the original verdict was upheld by the Court.
-The plaintiff was awarded $2.1 million - more than doubling the prior-to-trial settlement offer by the plaintiffs - and a precedent setting verdict in that jurisdiction.
+The manufacturer attempted to exclude my testimony under Daubert rules, but the Court upheld my testimony and the original verdict.
+The jury determined that plaintiff deserved $2.1 million - more than doubling the prior-to-trial settlement offer by the plaintiffs - and a precedent-setting judgment in that jurisdiction.
 (Bonner v.
 ISP Techs., Inc., 259 F.3d 924 (8th Cir.
 2001)).

 This case was cited by The American Bar Association's Scientific Evidence Review: Admissibility of Use of Expert Evidence in the Courtroom.
 Monograph Number 6.
-American Bar Association: Section of Science and Technology Law (June 3, 2003)
+American Bar Association: Section of Science and Technology Law (June 3, 2003).

 2004: Diplomate in Neuropsychology with Added Qualification in Forensic Neuropsychology, American Board of Professional Neuropsychology (12 such certifications awarded worldwide at that time).

 Washington state agreed to pay $9 million to settle claims that this fatal shooting rampage could have been prevented (see here).
 These tragedies could be prevented if mental health professionals and other medical providers were more aware of the mental health consequences of neurotoxicity.
-What will it take to bring neurotoxicity to it's proper level of awareness among our political leaders?
+What will it take to bring neurotoxicity to its proper level of awareness among our political leaders?

-2010: Served as an expert witness in a State of Washington Industrial Insurance Appeals Court, wherein the judge reversed the lower court, characterized me as highly qualified, and accepted my opinion that the worker was injured from her work at the Hanford Nuclear Reservation (Re: Diana Gegg).
-This was later affirmed by a higher court, who stated: We strongly agree with our industrial appeals judge's decision to allow this claim...
-Based on the evidence in our record, we have concluded that all of the five diagnoses made by Raymond M. Singer, Ph.D., are correct and we have ordered the Department to allow the claim for these conditions.
+This decision was later affirmed by a higher court, which stated: "We strongly agree with our industrial appeals judge's decision to allow this claim...
+Based on the evidence in our record, we have concluded that all of the five diagnoses made by Raymond M. Singer, Ph.D., are correct and we have ordered the Department to allow the claim for these conditions".
 Read More Here

 2010: Authored an updated chapter on Forensic Neurotoxicology - Singer, R. (2010): Forensic neurotoxicology.
 In the Handbook of Forensic Neuropsychology, Second Edition.
 New York: Springer.